 During the course of your treatment, funding for your prosthesis should be discussed with you.
-As the majority of amputations are due to contributing medical conditions such as diabetes, vascular disease and/or cancer; your prosthesis will generally be covered by funding from the public health system and/or if you are eligible, the National Disability Insurance Scheme (NDIS).
+As the majority of amputations are due to contributing medical conditions such as diabetes, vascular disease or cancer; your prosthesis will generally be funded through the public health system, the National Disability Insurance Scheme (NDIS).

 Generally speaking, the following categories apply to prosthetic funding.

-Because there are different kinds of funding, the type of prosthesis, and other rehabilitation services you receive, may depend on the cause of your amputation.
+Because there are different types of funding, the prosthesis, and other rehabilitation services you receive may depend on the cause of your amputation.
 Like many public health services, funding can be limited.

 If you are funded by the public health system, you can make personal financial contributions toward your prosthesis if you want particular componentry that public funding does not cover.

-Ask your prosthetic clinician to arrange for a trial of a prosthetic component to determine if it is the right one for you.
+Ask your prosthetist to arrange for a trial of a prosthetic component to determine if it is the right one for you.

-It is important to remember that you can trial most prosthetic devices before facing out of pocket expenses.
+It is important to remember that you can trial most prosthetic devices before selecting the device that best meets your needs.
 Most prosthetic componentry companies will allow you to have a foot, knee unit or hand/arm on loan for approximately two weeks to try, before you make the final decision about which device is best for you.
-Trialing a component will give you the chance to see what works, what doesn't work, and if there are benefits that you were not aware of.
-A different prosthetic component could give you better outcomes such as:
+Trialling a component will give you the chance to see what works, what doesn't work, and if there are benefits that you were not aware of.
+A different foot, knee or arm unit could give provide you with better outcomes including:

-You are not limited by the number of devices you can try; however, it is usually only two or three at the most.
+You are not limited by the number of devices you can try, but it is usually only two or three at the most.